 Contact: (03) 9671 4376

 A new venue by Andrew McConnell can never fail, especially when it’s an all-class 150 seat cocktail bar and diner soaking up the art deco aesthetics of its host, the historic Cavendish House.
-Surely this is one of the most exciting cocktails bar in the city defined by exciting cocktail bars.
+Surely this is one of the most exciting cocktails bar in a city defined by exciting cocktail bars.
+The staple of Andrew McConnell’s restaurants holding firm the heart of Melbourne’s dining scene has never been stronger.

 Cutler & Co. chef Allan Doert Eccles has something to do with that, complementing the decadent bar menu with dishes like confit duck with liver parfait, figs and pickled elderberries, and a $150 Southern Rock lobster, wood roasted in saffron rice and swimming in a bisque-like sauce.